 - Best-guess isn’t good enough.
 Higher Risk = Higher Confidence needed in your decisions.
 To date, ACOs have had to fly into these programs with a best-guess of how they’ll do, but there have been some cautionary tales.
 The complexity and the high stakes of this program make it that much more important for our customers to have precise information to drive their decision making.

-Clarify Health works with leading organizations to power success in value-based programs.
+Clarify Health works with leading organizations to power success in value-based care programs.
 Visit our Clarify Care for Providers page to learn more.

 This article was originally posted in December 2019 and updated in August 2020.